Archives: Resources

 More than half the population supports gay marriage and families.
 So when will abortion and women’s rights to reproductive self-determination be a cultural norm?

-Implementation of misoprostol for postabortion care in Kenya and Uganda: A qualitative evaluation Global progress to reduce maternal deaths from unsafe abortion is inadequate.
-Clarifying abortion values and attitudes, using updated WHO safe abortion te …
+Lessons learned from integration of postabortion care, menstrual regulation, and family planning services in Bangladesh Global progress to reduce maternal deaths from unsafe abortion is inadequate.
+Clarifying abortion values and attitudes, using update …

 The stigma that often surrounds abortion and anyone associated with it—women, providers, pharmacists and advocates—contributes to abortion’s social, medical and legal marginalization.
 At Ipas, we know that stigmatizing abortion is inherently harmful to women’s health — preventing them from getting the care they deserve.